Health Benefits Of Bioactive Compounds In Mango

 Mangiferin

-Mango leaves, bark, and kernels contain Mangiferin.
+Mango leaves, bark, and kernels all contain Mangiferin.
 It is a xanthone glycoside with antidiabetic, hepatoprotective, and neuroprotective properties.
 Moreover, Mangiferin can inhibit pro-inflammatory cytokines and facilitate the activity of antioxidant enzymes.

 Carotenoids: A Bioactive Compound of Mango